sph-mn/sdupes/readme.md

 # technical details
 * all input path names are loaded into memory. in my test, memory usage stayed under 1GB for a 31200 files music library
-* tiny hashtable implementations from [sph-sc-lib](https://github.com/sph-mn/sph-sc-lib) are used
+* tiny hashtable and set implementations from [sph-sc-lib](https://github.com/sph-mn/sph-sc-lib) are used

 # license
 [gpl3+](https://www.gnu.org/licenses/gpl-3.0.txt)